 - Get advice from a senior mentor in the company.
 The other path is to informally talk to a senior person in the company for advice.
 You can only do this if you have a personal connection with that person.
 If you do with this regional manager, then you can go direct and tell him you want to talk off the record.
 It could also be someone not in your department so they can give you other idea.

 - Look for career progression elsewhere.
 The last tip that I would pursue is talking with other companies that may better value your talent and promote you to the next level.
 Sometimes the opportunity in a company is just limited no matter what you do and it’s time to move on.
 Many people change jobs to progress in their career.
-You can read another newsletter article on When to Decide it’s Time to Look for New Job.
+You can read another newsletter article on Know When to Change Jobs – Watch for six signs.
 Changing jobs take work but it is worth it in the long run if you are stuck.

 I hope these tips help you.
 If you would like further advice, please take a look at my career coaching page and let me know if you would like to do a free 10 min coaching session or a private coaching session.
 Best wishes to your career success!